Oluoke/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This is my readme for this project shellpermission
+this is my readme for this project shell permissions